 Do you need support to find, analyse, describe, or archive research data?
 The research-oriented infrastructure CLARIN-D for the Humanities and Social Sciences can help you with all language-related resources.
-The CLARIN-D centres cover a wide range of expertise: among others, from syntactically annotated text corpora to psycholinguistic experiments, from historical texts to lexical resources, from speech databases to highly interoperable speech technology tools and web-based services for language and speech processing.
-CLARIN-D helps you finding and accessing a wide range of data and tools as well as expertise from fellow scientists.
-CLARIN-D also helps you to cope with data management plans that help you manage the full life cycle of your research data.
-This includes dealing with ethics and legal questions as well as securing the long-term archiving of your data.
+The CLARIN-D centres cover a wide range of expertise ranging from syntactically annotated text corpora to psycholinguistic experiments, from historical texts to lexical resources, from speech databases to highly interoperable speech technology tools and web-based services for language and speech processing, and more.
+CLARIN-D helps you to find and access a wide range of data and tools as well as expertise from fellow scientists.
+CLARIN-D also assists you in devising data management plans that help you manage the full life cycle of your research data.
+This includes dealing with ethical and legal questions as well as securing the long-term archiving of your data.

-CLARIN-D is user-centered: it provides Humanities and Social Sciences scholars with standardised resources and technologies, so that they can focus on answering research questions rather than cope with complex technological detail.
+CLARIN-D is user-centred: it provides Humanities and Social Sciences scholars with standardised resources and technologies, so that they can focus on answering research questions rather than having to cope with complex technological detail.
 CLARIN-D fosters the propagation of resources and tools so that fellow scientists can profit from prior research more easily.

 - Infrastructure for resources and software tools

 - Virtual working environments based on cloud computing